ChenglongWang/GAME-Net/README.md

 Sergio Pablo-García, Ph.D.
 Student, López Group (ICIQ, Spain), now postdoc in the Aspuru-Guzik group (UoT, Canada)
 # Contributors

 Zarko Ivkovic, M.Sc.
-Student, University of Barcelona, ICIQ Summer Fellow 2022; involved in the creation of the DFT dataset and interface testing.
+Student, University of Barcelona, ICIQ Summer Fellow 2022; involved in the creation of part of the DFT dataset (still not public) and interface testing.

 # License